-This part of the presentation should take approximately 10 minutes.
+This presentation should take approximately 10 minutes.

 The Academy attaches importance to an independent presentation and a good presentation technique.

 The supervisor will use the rest of the time to discuss individual components of the project.

 The external examiner at the oral examination is the same who assessed the written part of the project.